SPECIALIZATION IN LINGUISTICS

 - ASIAN 800 Doctoral Dissertation (27 credits)

 In addition to English and Japanese, the student must demonstrate proficiency in a third language related to his or her course of study.
-Proficiency in the third language must be demonstrated to the satisfaction of the adviser before the student may proceed to the General Examination.
+Proficiency must be demonstrated in this third language to the satisfaction of the adviser before the student may proceed to the General Examination.

-The three fields MUST be sufficiently diverse.
-At least one must be classical Japanese literature and at least one must be modern Japanese literature.
-Each requires a substantial research paper.
-The third field, which may be pursued outside the department, is selected in consultation with the adviser and its requirements are determined by the supervising faculty.
+Students pursue advanced studies in three distinct fields, each of which is supervised by a member of the graduate faculty.
+At least one of those fields must be classical Japanese literature and at least one must be modern Japanese literature.
+Each of these fields requires a substantial research paper.
+The third field, which may be pursued outside the department, will be selected in consultation with the adviser and its requirements will be determined by the supervising faculty member.